-- The operating water level in the cold water basin will vary with system thermal load (evaporation rate), the bleed rate employed, and the make-up water supply pressure. - The make-up valve controls the operating level, which should be maintained at the levels shown in Table 1. - Check the operating water level monthly, and readjust the float when necessary to maintain the recommended operating level. - Consult "Water Level Control" on page 16 for information on how to set and maintain the basin operating level.
+- Height is measured from unit's base (mounting point) to water level.
+Depth is measured from the interior basin floor to water level. - The operating water level in the cold water basin will vary with system thermal load (evaporation rate), the bleed rate employed, and the make-up water supply pressure. - The make-up valve controls the operating level, which should be maintained at the levels shown in Table 1. - levels shown in Table 1.
+Check the operating water level monthly, and readjust the float when necessary to maintain the recommended operating level.